 The Company is subject to exchange rate risk for purchases made in currencies other than the U.S. dollar.
 In order to mitigate exposure to this risk, Philly Shipyard will look to pass this risk on to its end customers or suppliers or secure foreign exchange forward contracts for its known requirements for foreign currency.
-Philly Shipyard has fixed-price subcontracts in U.S. dollars for the detailed design and major equipment for the NSMV program.
-Philly Shipyard has a fixed-price subcontract in U.S. dollars for the detailed design for the SRIV program.
+The subcontracts for the detailed design and major equipment for the NSMV program and the detailed design for the SRIV program are payable in U.S. dollars.
 The SRIV contract includes an exchange rate adjustment clause for material and equipment purchases made in certain foreign currencies.